CamiloCaVa/RVfpgaSoC_Carrillo_Porras/README.md

 ![WhatsApp Image 2022-03-06 at 11 48 45 PM](https://user-images.githubusercontent.com/94850035/157121643-24dff339-d187-45d3-9c33-436ab18a70ad.jpeg)

-we realized that it was due to the lack of libraries in the verilated.cpp file, so we proceeded to find the path where this file was located to modify it, as shown in the following image:
+We realized that it was due to the lack of libraries in the verilated.cpp file, so we proceeded to find the path where this file was located to modify it, as shown in the following image:

 ![WhatsApp Image 2022-03-07 at 12 45 04 AM](https://user-images.githubusercontent.com/94850035/157122736-92e9f756-74fb-437c-8d31-b49b3d997fce.jpeg)